 “[The battlefield at Gettysburg holds] a sacred reverence to a past that will halt time.
-It’s a privilege to stand on the same ground where solidarity of common life was more important that the risk of that very life itself.” –Cindy Bee
+It’s a privilege to stand on the same ground where solidarity of common life was more important than the risk of that very life itself.” –C. Bee

 This past winter was so tedious and miserable I actually starting running out of TV shows to binge-watch on Netflix.
 One night I queued up the Ken Burns Civil War documentary out of sheer boredom.
 I hadn’t watched it when everyone else did, primarily because everyone else did.
 I’m a bit reactionary that way.
 I found the episodes captivating and they dredged up faded memories of history learned years ago in Mr. Gresk’s 7th grade class and since mostly forgotten.
 I also realized why so many of the place names along my annual bee journey seemed vaguely familiar: Fredericksburg and Appomattox, Virginia; Shepherdstown and Harper’s Ferry, West Virginia; Barboursville and Paducah, Kentucky; and of course, Gettysburg.
 I was also reminded why, when my friend George showed me around Bull Run Winery and mentioned the battles at Manassas, he responded to my blank stare with the kindness of a southern gentleman but a slight look in his eye like he thought maybe he was talking to a complete moron.